 Looking across the first three rows of Table 3 one sees the mean ratings of our dependent measures of employee satisfaction: i) satisfaction with the job, ii) satisfaction with management, and iii) overall satisfaction with the workplace, which is a composite of the two former measures.
 They show for the most part that union versus non-union workers (column 1) demonstrate very little obvious differences in satisfaction levels whereas the presence of a joint-consultative committee (column 2) or a high-involvement management approach (column 3) are associated with noticeably (positive) differences in mean scores as compared to employees without these workplace systems/institutions.
-The three-way interaction in column 4 - that is having union recognition, joint consultation and high-involvement management at your workplace (which is 11 percent of our sample, see Table 4 last row)- displays the highest relative satisfaction scores (5.35 out of a possible score of 7).
+The three-way interaction in column 4 - that is having union recognition, joint consultation and high-involvement management at your workplace (which is 11 percent of our sample, see Table 4 last row)-displays the highest relative satisfaction scores (5.35 out of a possible score of 7).
 This is suggestive of positive synergies when all three key independent variables are found present together; whether this is a significant moderating (interaction) effect remains to be seen, as we still have to conduct regression estimates that control for observed differences in other relevant independent variables and all two-way interactions.

 The lower rows of Table 3 display sample means of our independent variables, again split by the presence (or lack thereof) of union recognition, joint consultation or a highinvolvement management approach.
 Some regularities deserve mentioning: e.g., employees with union presence and joint consultation tend to be older (29 and 27 percent of the union and JCC sample are aged 55 plus versus 21 and 25 percent in the respective non-union and no JCC categories) and more likely to be found in larger workplaces (43 and 44 percent of the union and JCC employee sample are found in employers with more than 5,000 employees versus 33 and 27 respectively in the non-union and no-JCC sample).
-The high-involvement HIR group appears to differ from JCC and union respondents in that they are younger (only 21 percent of the high-involvement sample is 55 or older versus 26 percent for the non-high-involvement firms had 5,001 or more employees versus 39 percent of non-high-involvement firms had 5,001 or more employees versus 39 percent of non-high-involvement firms be a larger proportion of respondents with a college/university degree (40.6) or post-graduate degree (10.6) amongst three-way respondents than in any of the other categories.
+The high-involvement HR group appears to differ from JCC and union respondents in that they are younger (only 21 percent of the high-involvement sample is 55 or older versus 26 percent for the non-highinvolvement category) and located in smaller to mid-size employers (33.9 percent of employees in high-involvement firms had 5,001 or more employees versus 39 percent of nonhigh-involvement firms).
+Interestingly, while the simultaneous presence of the three workplace systems (union x JCC x high-involvement) looks somewhat similar to the JCC category, education appears to differ.
+There is a larger proportion of respondents with a college/university degree (40.6) or post-graduate degree (10.6) amongst three-way respondents than in any of the other categories.